 Just Projectors are here to sell projectors and I don't apologise for that, no point being in business if we don't.
 However we are independent of which brand we sell, we have top pricing from all recognised UK brands with accredited status allowing us to provide pre and post sales support.
 We often have better warranties than standard, we see the projectors before we sell them and we know what they can do.
 Buying is more than just price, it's about getting the best model for your needs.
 We have been around since 2001 and I welcome any feedback.

-I hope this guide was useful, there is lots more I could say but then it gets into too much detail and 70% of all pruchases would be covered with this advice.
+I hope this guide was useful, there are loads more I could say but then it gets into too much detail and 70% of all business purchases would be covered with this advice.